LUMC/docker-galaxy-uwsgi/README.md

 https://github.com/galaxyproject/ansible-galaxy-extras) for the same reason.

-And last but not least many thanks to the maintainers of the [Galaxy documentation](https://docs.galaxyproject.org).
-It is extraordinarily good documentation.
+Many thanks to the maintainers of the [Galaxy documentation]( https://docs.galaxyproject.org).
+It has a comprehensive list of requirements for a production instance.

+Many thanks to the authors of the [dive program]( https://github.com/wagoodman/dive) which was used to inspect the files which were added by each layer.
+Thanks to dive the order of the `RUN` commands in the Dockerfile is more logical.
+Also it helped eliminate redundant files from the container as well as showing which files did *not* end up in `/galaxy_storage/` during runtime.